 Assignments and Grading.
-There will be six "problem sets," or "projects."
-The first five count for 20 points each, and last one, to be handed in during the assigned final exam time slot, will earn 30 points, for a total of 130 points.
-I usually grade on a curve, with 85-90% of the high score marking the threshold for an "A." Group work is encouraged for the first five assignments.
+There will be five "problem sets," or "projects."
+All count for 30 points each, for a total of 150 possible points.
+The last project has to be handed in during the time slot of our final exam (May 11, 1:05 - 3:05 pm).
+I will grade on a curve, with 85-90% of the high score marking the threshold for an "A." Group work is encouraged for the first four assignments.
 The final project has be completed through individual, independent work.